Travel through the vast outback from the south to the north of Australia (or vice versa) on the world's longest north-south train journey.

-Passengers alight the train at Marla in South Australia, which marks the start of the remote Oodnadatta Track, to watch the sun rise and enjoy a light breakfast in the heart of the outback.
+Passengers alight the train at Marla in South Australia, which marks the start of the remote Oodnadatta Track, to watch the sunrise and enjoy a light breakfast in the heart of the outback.
 Back on the train, cross the Northern Territory border and travel through the small bush town of Kulgera and over the generally dry Finke River before arriving in Alice Springs at about noon.
-Explore Alice Springs on one of the many whistlestop tours.
-Visit the Alice Springs Desert Park to learn more about the landscapes that The Ghan traverses, or do a tour of the town, where you can visit the base of the Royal Flying Doctor Service, which offers airlifted medical support to Australia's outback community.
+Visit the Alice Springs Desert Park to learn more about the landscapes that The Ghan traverses.
+Alternatively, do a tour of the town, where you can visit the base of the Royal Flying Doctor Service, which offers airlifted medical support to Australia's outback community.
 You can take an optional upgrade and enjoy a scenic helicopter flight over the ancient red MacDonnell Ranges or ride a camel in the desert.
 Reboard the train in the late afternoon and travel north through the desert as you enjoy dinner in the train's Queen Adelaide Restaurant.

 Day 3: Katherine to Darwin